 Weidenbach, who completed his degree in leadership at Dakota Wesleyan in May, lives in Parkston with his wife, Amy, and their Ellie (12).
 His oldest daughter, Mckenzie, is a freshman on the DWU women’s basketball team.

 Midland University ’12

-Jacob Brandl begins his first season as the DWU men’s basketball graduate assistant coach in 2012-13.
+Jacob Brandl begins his second season as the DWU men’s basketball graduate assistant coach in 2013-14.
 One of his main duties at Dakota Wesleyan will be to take over the junior varsity program and travel with and coach the team.

 Brandl comes to the Tigers from Midland University, where he got his degree in secondary education with an emphasis in social science.
 He also obtained a degree in history, as well as a coaching endorsement.
 While at Midland, Brandl spent two season as a student assistant coach for the Warrior men’s basketball team.
 Midland went 27-36 in his two seasons with the program, including 19-12 in 2011-12.

 Brandl played college basketball first at North Platte Community College and then at Dana College, where he played his final two seasons before the school closed in the summer of 2010.
 At North Platte, he averaged nine points and three rebounds per game and led the team in 3-pointers made.
 In two seasons at Dana, Brandl averaged 10 points and set the school record for three-point shots in a game twice with seven.
 He is in the top seven all time in 3-pointers made with 138 in 59 games.
 Brandl earned All-GPAC Honorable Mention honors as a senior in 2010.

 Brandl is a North Platte, Neb., native and averaged 24 points and 10 rebounds per game for North Platte St. Patrick High School.
 He was named the area player-of-the-year in 2006.